-- Specific employee medical needs and history
+- Specific employee medical needs

-- Any plans you have for pregnancies, etc.
+- Any plans for pregnancies, etc.

 So, ask yourself the following questions: What benefits do my employees need?
 How much choice am I giving my employees?
 What will their out-of-pocket costs be?

 The answers to these questions should guide you to the right health insurance benefits.
-Read on to figure out where to find health insurance and how to purchase the perfect health insurance plan.

 Getting Started: Where To Find Small Business Health Insurance

-How To Purchase Health Insurance
+How To Purchase Health Insurance In 5 Steps

 You have decided that purchasing health insurance for your small business is a great idea and now you are looking for the right way to start.
 The process of purchasing health insurance doesn’t need to be too overwhelming: the research beforehand is the most daunting part (which you’ve already got a leg up on simply by reading this post).